 norm_table <- select(normalized,age_z,job,marital,education,defa

-We again use the mutate command, but this time, instead of computing the normalized scores, we run the HP Vertica DECODE function, which allows us to redefine values of columns according to a search and replace pattern.
+We again use the mutate command, but this time, instead of computing the normalized scores, we run the Vertica DECODE function, which allows us to redefine values of columns according to a search and replace pattern.

 Note that dplyr can convert decode into SELECT AS DECODE( ).
-This means that it provides simple compatibility for the invocation of HP Vertica analytic functions (vertica.dplyr also supports invocation of Window functions, providing parameters for specifying width, ordering, and partitioning).
+This means that it provides simple compatibility for the invocation of Vertica analytic functions (vertica.dplyr also supports invocation of Window functions, providing parameters for specifying width, ordering, and partitioning).

 decoded <- mutate(norm_table,job=decode(job,'"admin"',"admin"

-We can use db_save_view to save our intermediate results (decoded in the above R session) to a view in HP Vertica.
+We can use db_save_view to save our intermediate results (decoded in the above R session) to a view in Vertica.

 hpdglm requires that all data be numerical, so we convert the categorical data into integers using a cat2num.R script: